Health & Safety

-Our staff holds current First aid certificates which are updated regularly.
-The accident will be recorded in the accident book.
+Our staff hold current First aid certificates which are updated regularly.
+Any accident, incident will be recorded in the accident book.
 Please ensure that you sign this when you collect your child, to acknowledge that you have been informed.
 If the accident requires medical attention, you will be phoned as soon as possible.
 The Centre will seek medical advice for your child, if required.

 Illness and unwell children

 Maintaining a healthy environment is very important at our Centre.
 Please keep your children at home if they are unwell e.g. green mucous, vomiting or diarrhoea.
 If the illness is infectious they are expected to stay at home until the infectious period is over.
 Details of infectious diseases and quarantine requirements are displayed in the Centre.
 The Centre Manager reserves the right to send home or refuse attendance to any child who is considered ill/unwell.
 Children who become unwell at our Centre will be comforted and isolated while waiting to be collected.
 Parents or caregivers will be called to pick up their unwell children.

 Please advise the staff if your child is taking any medication.
 All medicines must be kept in the kitchen, and details of the medication and its administration be recorded and signed in the medicine book.
 You will need to complete a medication administration form each day the medication is required.
 Staff will only administer medication which is in a correctly labeled container, and has been prescribed specifically for your child by a doctor.
 Pamol / Paracetamol / Ibuprofen will not be administered as this may mask an illness such as meningitis.
 Please do not give your child these medications before you come in or at lunchtime.